elngbr/hyacinthuslux/README.md

 ![image](https://github.com/elngbr/hyacinthuslux/assets/142832941/ff05affc-a8c2-4553-8026-c20f53ebad4d)

 This enum is used in the Delivery class to specify the delivery method, allowing for easy extension and maintenance of courier methods.

+# Forms

+## Class: Client_Form
+The Client_Form class manages the user interface and functionalities for handling client data within the hyacinthuslux application.
+This form allows users to add, update, delete, and display client information.

+##### Attributes
+ConnectionString: A constant string used to connect to the SQLite database.
+ErrorProvider errorProvider: An instance of ErrorProvider used to provide validation feedback to the user.
+List<Client> clients: A list to hold the client data.

+##### Constructor
+Client_Form(): Initializes the form components and sets up the initial list of clients.

+##### Methods
+Client_Form_Load: Load the form, read client data from the database, and display it.
+createClient: Insert a new client into the database.
+deleteClient: Delete a client from the database by ID.
+ReadClient: Read all clients from the database and store them in the clients list.
+DisplayParticipants: Display the list of clients in the ListView control.
+updateClient: Update an existing client in the database.
+ResetForm: Reset the form fields to their default values.

+##### Event Handlers
+bntAdd_Click: Add a new client to the list and database.
+btnSaveClient_Click: Save the changes made to an existing client.
+btnDeleteClient_Click: Delete a selected client from the list and database.
+lvClients_MouseDoubleClick: Load the selected client details into the form fields for editing.
+tbPhoneNumber_Validating: Validate the phone number field to ensure it is not empty and has a valid length.
+tbLastName_Validating: Validate the last name field to ensure it meets certain criteria.
+tbAddress_Validating: Validate the address field to ensure it contains a comma and is not empty or whitespace.
+tbEmail_Validating: Validate the email field to ensure it contains an "@" symbol and is not empty or whitespace.
+numLoy_Validating: Validate the loyalty points field to ensure it is not greater than 99.
+Serialization and Deserialization:
+#### serializeToolStripMenuItem_Click: Serialize the client list to a binary file.
+#### deserializeToolStripMenuItem_Click: Deserialize the client list from a binary file.
+#### serializeXMLToolStripMenuItem_Click: Serialize the client list to an XML file.
+#### deserializeXMLToolStripMenuItem_Click: Deserialize the client list from an XML file.
+Clipboard Operations
+#### btnCopy_Click: Copy the first name to the clipboard.
+#### btnPaste_Click: Paste the text from the clipboard to the first name field.
+Drag and Drop Operations
+#### tbPhoneNumber_MouseDown: Initiate a drag-and-drop operation with the phone number.
+#### tbPhoneNumber_DragEnter: Allow a copy effect if the data format is text.
+#### tbPhoneNumber_DragDrop: Handle the drop event to set the phone number text.
+Export to TXT
+ExportReportAsTxt: Export client data to a TXT file.